 I generally don’t give my dogs cooked bones because these are not safe.
 And I don’t give them large raw bones like beef bones for the sake of chewing either.

 What kinds of raw bones are safe for my dog?

-There’s not really a right answer here.
-But here is my answer when considering my own dogs:
+There’s not really one answer here.
+So here is my answer when considering my own dogs:

-I feed my dogs all types of raw chicken and turkey bones with their raw dog food.
-These are considered edible bones, and not “recreational” bones.
+I feed my dogs all types of raw chicken, duck and turkey bones with their raw dog food.
+These are considered edible bones.

 Raw chicken and turkey bones are soft, so dogs should have no trouble crunching them up a bit before swallowing.
 These types of bones are also easy for healthy dogs to digest, even if they swallow larger chunks.

-Just consider your dog’s size and chewing style and make sure to supervise until you’re both comfortable.
-When in doubt, feed larger portions such as a chicken quarter or even a whole chicken.
-Chicken and turkey bones are also soft enough to be ground up in a meat grinder if you prefer that route.
+Chicken and turkey bones are often soft enough to be ground up in a meat grinder if you prefer that route.

-Raw pork and beef bones are not always safe for dogs.
+Are raw pork and beef bones safe for dogs?